mattscilipoti/gyst/README.md

   future version unintentionally.
 Note: the existing tests may fail with pre-1.9 versions of ruby; upgrade to get clean runs.
 * Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+  (if you want to have your own version, that is fine but bump version in a commit by itself so I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

 *When adding a new shell script*